-A unique aspect of the PAL program among various supplemental instruction models is the requirement that all Facilitators conduct action research projects.
+A unique aspect of the PAL program among various supplemental instruction models is the requirement that all Facilitators conduct research practice.
 All Facilitators take an upper division 2-unit course, Honors Seminar in Peer Learning, which meets Wednesday nights for two hours with all four faculty.
-In addition to the worksheet run-through, this seminar includes guest speakers, PAL panels, and ongoing pedagogical trainings (self-efficacy, growthmindset, cultural competency, metacognition, etc.).
-However, the seminar primarily offers Facilitators an opportunity to conduct education research projects within their PAL section.
+In addition to the worksheet run-through, this seminar includes guest speakers, PAL panels, and ongoing pedagogical trainings (self-efficacy, growth-mindset, cultural competency, metacognition, etc.).
+However, the seminar primarily offers Facilitators an opportunity to conduct education research practice (which does not require IRB oversight) within their PAL section.
 Interdisciplinary teams of approximately five Facilitators use backward design to plan these projects; they are asked to start by identifying what they really want PAL students to be able to do or understand, then decide how they will determine if they've reached these goals, then design learning experiences accordingly (Wiggins & McTighe, 2005).
 The project methodologies and backgrounds are developed in Fall.
-In Spring, the designed interventions are implemented, data is collected and analyzed, and posters are presented in a session open to the campus community.
+In Spring, the designed interventions are implemented, data are collected and analyzed, and posters are presented in a session open to the campus community.
 Many of these projects have led to structural changes within the program as Facilitators discover what seems to work best in their own classrooms.
 Some of these projects have led to grants, conference presentations, and even scholarly publications (Lundmark et al., 2017).